-Within the context of the Board and committee oversight described above, including the Board-approved risk appetite, the Company is continuously focused on our risk and control environment.
+Within the context of the Board and committee oversight described above, including the Board-approved risk appetite, we are continuously focused on our risk and control environment.
 Each of our business lines, under the guidance of our Enterprise Risk Management department, works to identify and manage risks and enhance controls within its area of focus.